SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/Tutorials/Redirect_Sort_Operator.md

 | 192.168.0.1  |
 | 192.168.11.1 |

-We will keep using this example in the rest of the tutorial.
+This example will be used in the rest of the tutorial.

-## How will we achieve this?
+## How will this be achieved?

-We can define a custom sort order for the IP address column by implementing a custom operator that "redirects" the sort operation on one column to another.
+You can define a custom sort order for the IP address column by implementing a custom operator that "redirects" the sort operation on one column to another.

-First of all, what do we mean by "redirecting" a sort operator?
-It means we want to change an incoming sort operator in our query, and modify it so it sorts on a different column.
-More concretely, if someone sorts the query on column A, we want to intercept this with a custom operator to change it to a sort operation on column B.
+First of all, what is meant by "redirecting" a sort operator?
+It means changing an incoming sort operator in your query, and modifying it so it sorts on a different column.
+More concretely, if someone sorts the query on column A, you can intercept this with a custom operator to change it to a sort operation on column B.

 ![Redirect sort operation diagram](~/user-guide/images/GQI_redirect_sort.png)

-Looking at our IP address example, we want to change the sort operation on our IP address column to another column that contains an "IP address ranking".
-This IP address ranking will be a column that, when sorted using the default GQI sort order, will result in the desired order for our IP address column.
+Looking at the IP address example, you can change the sort operation on the IP address column to another column that contains an "IP address ranking".
+This IP address ranking will be a column that, when sorted using the default GQI sort order, will result in the desired order for your IP address column.

 ## Overview